 • for those who own property in Norfolk County but live elsewhere (such as cottage owners).

-• The permit is good from June 15 to September 3, 2023.
+• The permit is valid from June 15 to Labour Day annually.

 Paid Parking Areas

-• Paid parking will be in place in limited areas of 3 waterfront communities; Port Dover, Turkey Point, and Long Point.
+• Paid parking will be in place in limited areas of three waterfront communities; Port Dover, Turkey Point, and Long Point.
 All other parking in Norfolk County will continue to be free and have the same signed parking restrictions, if any, in place for those areas year-round.

 • Paid parking areas are identified with HotSpot Parking signage placed along the edge of each parking area.